 We have reviewed existing relevant patient engagement to understand what matters most to patients and a regular theme is that patients are willing to travel further if they can be seen quicker.
 By increasing the number of surgical procedures we can do, this should reduce waiting times by up to four weeks for some patients.

-Patients will benefit from the shared expertise and experience of clinical teams working together and through services operating more efficiently, we expect there to be fewer last minute cancellations or delays for patients on the day of their surgical procedure.
+Patients will benefit from the shared expertise and experience of clinical teams working together, leading to better outcomes for patients.
+Through services operating in a more efficient way, we expect there to be fewer last minute cancellations or delays for patients on the day of their surgical procedure.

-Will patients still be able to choose where they are referred to?
+Will patients still be able to choose which NHS Trust they are referred to?

-Yes, patients will continue to be able to choose to be referred to any provider that has an NHS contract to provide the service they need.
+Yes, patients will continue to be able to choose which NHS Trust they are referred to.
 GPs are able to provide information about options, including waiting times, when making a referral.
 Read more about the choices available to you in the NHS on the GOV.uk website.

-What do the proposals mean for people currently on eye surgery waiting lists?
+What do the changes mean for people currently on eye surgery waiting lists?

 Royal Free London patients who have currently been booked into a specific hospital (for example, a patient booked to attend the eye surgery service at Whittington Hospital) for their eye surgery will remain at that hospital, unless the appointment needs to be rebooked.
-After the proposed move date most patients who have not been assigned a hospital will be booked into Edgware Community Hospital, with a small number of more complex procedures booked into Chase Farm Hospital or Royal Free Hospital.
+After the changes have been made most patients who have not been assigned a hospital will be booked into Edgware Community Hospital, with a small number of more complex procedures booked into Chase Farm Hospital or Royal Free Hospital.

-No, the proposals only relate to planned eye surgery for adults.
-No changes are proposed to where emergency eye surgery is provided in NCL.
+No, the changes only relate to planned eye surgery for adults.
+No changes will be made to where emergency eye surgery is provided in NCL.

-Do these proposals impact on wider Oriel plans to move Moorfields Eye Hospital, currently at City Road, to St Pancras?
+Do these changes impact on wider Oriel plans to move Moorfields Eye Hospital, currently at City Road, to St Pancras?

-How many eye surgery procedures will the proposed changes affect?
+How many eye surgery procedures will the changes affect?

 Around 25,000 eye-related surgical procedures currently take place in NCL each year.
-The proposed changes would affect approximately 5,000 procedures (around 20% of the total).
+The changes will affect approximately 5,000 procedures (around 20% of the total).

 What will happen to any space created at Whittington Hospital and Chase Farm Hospital?

-Any additional surgical capacity created at Whittington Hospital and Chase Farm Hospital would be used to help tackle waiting lists in other surgical specialties such as gynaecology or orthopaedics.
+Any additional surgical capacity created at Whittington Hospital and Chase Farm Hospital would be used to help tackle waiting lists in other surgical specialties.

-How have clinicians been involved in developing the proposals?
+How have clinicians been involved in developing the proposals for change?

 The NCL Ophthalmology Board has led on developing the proposals for eye surgery.
-The Board has clinical and operational representation from all NCL acute trusts and community optometrists and is chaired by the Clinical Director at Moorfields Eye Hospital NHS Foundation Trust and London Clinical Lead for Ophthalmology, Dilani Siriwarena.
+The Board has clinical and operational representation from all NCL acute trusts (Royal Free London NHS Foundation Trust, North Middlesex University Hospital NHS Trust and Moorfields Eye Hospital NHS Foundation Trust) and is chaired by the Deputy Medical Director at Moorfields Eye Hospital NHS Foundation Trust and NHS London Clinical Director for Ophthalmology, Dilani Siriwardena.

 The work is overseen by a NCL Surgical Transformation Programme Board, which also has representation from all NCL acute trusts, and reports into a NCL ICS System Management Board.